 Anchor the planter with a vertical, architectural-style plant as the "thriller" element.
 Surround it with a medium-height plant as "filler" to fill in additional space and frame the plant.
 Lastly, choose softer plants that tumble out of the edge of the container towards the ground.
 This is the "spiller."

-Use a grouping of planters to line a walkway or flank an entry door for a welcoming burst of color.
+Arrange a planter collection along a walkway or flanking an entry door for a welcoming burst of color.

 Group small or medium-sized containers for maximum impact.
 A corner filled with terra cotta containers of many sizes will look luxurious.
 Use the thriller-filler-spiller idea here, too.
 Put the tallest in the center or back, place groups of fillers in the middle and arrange cascading elements around the perimeter.

-Create edible gardens in planters with herbs or dwarf vegetable varieties such as lettuces, kale, cherry tomatoes and peppers.
-Dwarf varieties often have generous yields, so you can keep a container growing indoors year-round.
+Create edible gardens in planters with herbs or compact vegetable varieties such as lettuces, kale, cherry tomatoes and peppers.
+These smaller varieties often have generous yields.
+You can keep a container of herbs growing indoors year-round.